SathyaBhat/sathyasays.com/content/posts/2009-05-28-start-torrent-downloads-from-anywhere-using-dropbox-and-transmission.md

   - web

 ---
-I&#8217;ve been using [Dropbox][1]{#aptureLink_bv4dsrVQ0J} pretty extensively ever since its private beta days and just love its simplicity and ease with which I can keep all my files in sync across multiple computers.
-Even more awesome is its simple web interface &#8211; just upload a file and boom, the file you uploaded gets sync&#8217;d across all your computers.
+I've been using [Dropbox][1] pretty extensively ever since its private beta days and just love its simplicity and ease with which I can keep all my files in sync across multiple computers.
+Even more awesome is its simple web interface &#8211; just upload a file and boom, the file you uploaded gets sync'd across all your computers.
 This coupled with [Transmission][2]{#aptureLink_qW0FfjT1X1}&#8216;s ability  to start downloading torrents automatically when a torrent file is available in a folder means you can start torrent downloads from anywhere, even if your computer is not accessible.
 Let me show how you can do this.

 <!--more-->